SomeOtter/verbMASCHINE/INSTALL.md

 ##### Mac

 1. Double click on the downloaded `verbMASCHINE_macOS_Installer.pkg` file.
 2. A dialog will appear saying that Apple could not verify the installer.
-Make dure you click `Done` not Move to Bin.
+Make sure you click `Done` not Move to Bin.
 3. Open `System Settings`.
 Go to `Privacy & Security and scroll down until you see `"verbMASCHINE_macOS_Installer.pkg" was blocked to protect your Mac."`
 4. Click `Open Anyway`.
 A dialouge will appear, press `Open Anyway` again.
 5. Enter your password or TouchID.